5jt/dyalog-cookbook/manuscript/03 Package MyApp as an executable.md

 * Functions should return a result, even `StartFromCmdLine` and `SetLX`.
 Always.

   If there is nothing reasonable to return as a result, return `⍬` as a shy result as in `StartFromCmdLine`.
 Make this a habit.
 It makes life easier in the long run.

   One example is that you cannot call a "function" from a dfn that does not return a result.
 Another one is that you cannot provide it as an operand to the `⍣` (power) operator.

 * _Always_ make a function monadic rather than niladic even if the function does not require an argument right now.

   It is way easier to change a monadic function that has ignored its argument so far to one that actually requires an argument than to change a niladic function to a monadic one later on, especially when the function is called in many places, and this is something you _will_ run into; it's just a matter of time.

 * `GetCommandLineArgs` ignores its right argument.
-It makes that very clear by using the name "dummy". ("ignored" would be fine as well while "to_be_ignored" would not because that might well be a list of objects to be ignored by the function) When you change this at one stage or another then of course you have to change that name to something meaningful.
+It makes that very clear by using the name "dummy". ("ignored" would be fine as well while "to_be_ignored" would not because that might well be a list of objects to be ignored by the function).

+  When you change this at one stage or another then of course you have to change that name to something meaningful.

 * Make sure that a `⎕LX` statement can be executed from anywhere.
 That requires the path to be fully qualified, therefore `#.MyApp` rather than `MyApp`.
 Make that a habit too.
 You won't regret it when later on you want to execute the statement: